 - Toast Pecans – In a dry skillet, toss frequently until golden and fragrant.

 - Combine Ingredients – Rinse and dry your arugula and transfer to a large salad bowl.
-Add the sliced beets, and sprinkle the feta cheese, toasted pecans, and dried cranberries on top.
+Add the sliced beets, and sprinkle the cheese, toasted pecans, and dried cranberries on top.

 - Balsamic Vinaigrette – Make and drizzle over the top just before serving.
 Toss to combine.